 If you saw any of those things in a shoulder X-ray, you'd think those were the obvious cause of your pain.
-You'd think that treating those problems would cure your pain...
+You'd also probably think that treating those problems would cure your pain.

 In fact, that list of shoulder pathologies above comes from a study done way back in 2000.
 In the study, they looked at the shoulder X-rays for 84 people with no shoulder pain and no shoulder symptoms.

-But maybe you're thinking this is just an isolated case of X-rays not being reliable?
+But maybe this is just an isolated case of unreliable X-rays?
 Perhaps we're making too much of this one study?

 The modern research on spinal degeneration is pretty clear: the X-ray results don't mean much!

 Unfortunately, some spinal surgeons truly believe they are helping people by performing unproven surgeries (and they may also have financial incentives/pressures that make it harder for them to accept research on spinal surgery).

 X-rays on hips show the same phenomenon.
 Even people with severe signs of arthritis can walk around with no pain in their hips.
 But on the other hand, people with intense pain in their hips may have no signs of arthritis on an X-ray.

 X-ray evidence of degeneration, again, means nothing.
 The point is that X-rays simply cannot identify the source of a person's shoulder pain with any reliability.
 It doesn't work in the spine, the hips, or the shoulders.

 Overall, there is little evidence that what shows up in an X-ray tells you anything about what is causing your shoulder pain!

 Shoulder X-rays don't tell you anything about muscles.